Pietermaritzburg: Tertiary institutions

 Pietermaritzburg has a well-developed higher system of public universities.
 Pietermaritzburg is served by two public universities, University of KwaZulu-Natal and Durban University of Technology.
-There are also many private and public colleges operating in the city, some of the larger colleges are: Umgungundlovu TVET College, Varsity College, and Rosebank College.
+There are also many private and public colleges operating in the city, such as Varsity College.

 Civil society

 Pietermaritzburg is home to a number of prominent civil society organisations including the Abahlali baseMjondolo (shackdwellers) movement, GroundWork, CINDI, PACSA, and the KwaZulu Natal Christian Council.